-The University of Gloucestershire had been using a live chat service for a few years and it proved highly successful in the way that it allowed them to interact with students.
-But with the EU GDPR becoming the minimum standard for the use of customer data, they needed a more robust platform that could guarantee how and when collected data would be used – something their live chat service couldn’t do.
-So, they implemented our Meet & Engage Live Chat Events Platform to use the 1-2-1 chat functionality for in-bound clearing enquiries.
+But with GDPR looming, they needed a more robust platform that could guarantee how and when collected data would be used – something their live chat service couldn’t do.
+So, they implemented our Meet & Engage Live Chat Events Platform to use the 1-2-1 chat functionality for in-bound Clearing enquiries.

-Each day, Natasha had three or four members of the team covering the 1-2-1 live chat, ramping up to fourteen and fifteen during peak periods.
-Because pop-up alerts notified the team when a new question came through, they could easily get on with their other responsibilities.
-The other key benefit for Natasha was the audit trail of the conversation which can be accessed at any time, “particularly key when offers have been made via the system”.
+Each day, Natasha had three or four members of the team covering the 1-2-1 live chat, ramping up to 14 and 15 during peak periods.
+Because pop-up alerts notified the team when a new question came through, they could easily get on with other responsibilities.
+Another key benefit for Natasha was the audit trail of the conversation which can be accessed at any time, “particularly key when offers have been made via the system”.
 If a student came back on a separate occasion, the team member responding to the new query had sight of the previous dialogue.